CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

 day 7 - Return to Marrakech with a free afternoon to further explore the city

-We have a leisurely start to the day to enjoy a few more hours in Essaouira.
+This morning, enjoy your final few hours in Essaouira before we board our bus and head back to Marrakech.
 We'll leave the coast behind and head back inland to Marrakech, a few hours' drive away.
-Once we've arrived in the Red City, we will pick up our pottery from the craft workshop and then check into our hotel.
-The afternoon is free.
-You may want to head back into the medina to take in local life wandering past vendors selling everything from doughnuts to fabrics, meander through the maze-like markets, where vendors call out to sell their wares, and enjoy the sounds and scents of the souks.
+Once we've arrived in the Red City, we'll pick up our pottery from the craft workshop and then check into our hotel.
+The afternoon is free for you to explore as a family.
+You might want to head back into the medina to take in local life wandering past vendors selling everything from doughnuts to fabrics, meander through the maze-like markets, where vendors call out to sell their wares, and enjoy the sounds and scents of the souks.
 In the evening, we'll have a final group meal and toast to the end of our Moroccan adventure.

 Meals:Breakfast